7.2. Jurisdiction

 Trial Courts versus Appellate Courts

 Jurisdiction may be based on the function of the court, such as the difference between trial and appellate functions.
 The federal and state court systems each have court hierarchies that divide trial courts and appellate courts.
 Trial courts have jurisdiction over pretrial matters, trials, sentencing, probation, and parole violations.
 Trial courts deal with facts.
 Did the defendant stab the victim?
-Was the eyewitness able to clearly see the stabbing?
-Did the probationer willfully violate terms of probation?
+Was the eyewitness able to see the stabbing?
+Did the probationer willfully violate the terms of probation?
 As a result, trial courts determine guilt and impose punishments.

 Appellate courts, on the other hand, review the decisions of the trial courts.
 They are primarily concerned with matters of law.
 Did the trial judge properly instruct the jury about the controlling law?
 Did the trial court properly suppress evidence in a pretrial hearing?
 Does the applicable statute allow the defendant to raise a particular affirmative defense?
-Appellate courts correct legal errors made by trial courts and develop law when new legal questions arise.
+Appellate courts correct legal errors made by trial courts and develop laws when new legal questions arise.
 Appellate courts do not hold hearings in which evidence is developed, but rather they only review the record, or “transcript”, of the trial court.
 In some instances, appellate courts determine if it is legally sufficient, or enough, evidence to uphold a conviction.

 Jurisdiction Based on Subject Matter